microsoft/TypeScript/doc/spec.md

 <br/>

-Microsoft is making this Specification available under the Open Web Foundation Final Specification Agreement Version 1.0 (“OWF 1.0”) as of October 1, 2012.
+Microsoft is making this Specification available under the Open Web Foundation Final Specification Agreement Version 1.0 ("OWF 1.0") as of October 1, 2012.
 The OWF 1.0 is available at http://www.openwebfoundation.org/legal/the-owf-1-0-agreements/owfa-1-0.

 TypeScript is a trademark of Microsoft Corporation.